IfathAra/Codeforces-Problem-Practice-Code/README.md

 # Codeforces-Problem-Practice-Code
-Its forpersonal use.Dont take it seriously
+Its for personal use.Dont take it seriously